Chart Color Schemes

 Saratoga features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.1% of all households, including 36.1% couples with children, 30.6% couples without children, and 10.7% single parent families.
-Non-family households constitute the remaining 21.9%, with lone person households at 20.2% and group households comprising 1.6%.
+Family households constitute 78.1 percent of all households, including 36.1 percent couples with children, 30.6 percent couples without children, and 10.7 percent single parent families.
+Non-family households make up the remaining 21.9 percent, with lone person households at 20.2 percent and group households comprising 1.6 percent of the total.
 The median household size is 2.7 people, larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households